Best Mac VPN in 2023

-Looking for the best Mac VPN service but not sure which is the right choice?
+Looking for the best Mac VPN but not sure which is the right choice?
 This guide is for you.
 There are a lot of great VPN providers out there and, honestly, it seems like there is a new player in the space every month.

 Because of this, figuring out exactly which is the absolute best VPN for Mac can be tricky.
-Most VPN providers offer a wide variety of support for devices, but not everything works everywhere in exactly the same way.
-We've sorted through a bunch of the top providers and have brought the list down to a managable level to make it easier for you to pick the right one.
+Most VPN providers offer a wide variety of support for devices, but not everything works everywhere in the same way.
+We've sorted through a bunch of the top providers and have brought the list down to a manageable level to make it easier for you to pick the right one.

 The best VPN service for Mac users (and everyone else)